 What to Know Before You Go

-- Granada is about a half-hour drive southeast from Managua airport (MGA / Augusto C. Sandino International Airport).
-You can, of course, take a taxi, but most hotels can arrange a private airport pickup to take you directly and that can work out more economical as well as more practical if you’re a larger group or have a lot of luggage.
-It’s also possible to take a chicken bus if you’re traveling light and trying to keep costs to a minimum.
+- Granada is about a half-hour drive southeast of Managua airport (MGA / Augusto C. Sandino International Airport).
+You can, of course, take a taxi, but most hotels can arrange a private airport pickup to take you directly, and that can work out more economical as well as more practical if you’re a larger group or have a lot of luggage.
+It’s also possible to take a chicken bus if you’re travelling light and trying to keep costs to a minimum.